alexandern17/test-readme/README.md

 - `didMoveToWindow`

 If you use these methods in your code, please ensure to call super when implementing them.

-#### Sending codeless Interactions based on the list of Interactions created under a Touchpoint

-In order to reduce the number of unnecessary (and undesired) Interaction requests, only codeless Interactions that exist in the Interaction map created under a Touchpoint are being sent to Thunderhead ONE or Salesforce Interaction Studio.

-*Note:*
-- Codeless Interactions will only be sent if they have been created under a Touchpoint and/or if they match wildcard rules defined under a Touchpoint.
-- Only Interactions that have at least one attribute, activity or optimization point will be added to codeless Interaction map including `one-appInstall`, `one-appReinstall`, a base (`/`) or wildcard (`/*`) Interactions.

 **You have now successfully integrated the codeless Thunderhead SDK for iOS.**